AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

-   Causes the model to be reset to the original conditions specified in the sbml when the simulation is run.
+   Causes the model to be reset to the original conditions specified in the SBML when the simulation is run.

 .. attribute:: SimulateOptions.start